Migrant Clinicians Network: Kugel & Zuroweste Health Justice Award

 MCN's Kugel & Zuroweste Health Justice Award, created in 2020, is an award that acknowledges early-career clinicians who have made considerable achievements towards improving the migrant health community.
 The award is the creation of key MCN leadership to recognize clinicians within the first five years of their career who are generating a positive impact in the health of migrant and mobile populations.
 The winner receives a one-time $1,000 monetary award and must be nominated by someone other than themselves.
-The award was named after MCN's husband-and-wife team, and long-time staff Candance Kugel, FNP, CNM, MS, Clinical Systems and Women's Health Specialist, and Founding Medical Director Edward Zuroweste, MD.
+The award was named after MCN's husband-and-wife team, and long-time staff Candace Kugel, FNP, CNM, MS, Clinical Systems and Women's Health Specialist, and Founding Medical Director Edward Zuroweste, MD.
 Informally known as the KZ Award, the first recipient of the award is Caroline Johnson, FNP.
 Johnson is a clinical director with Proteus, Inc., an Iowa-based 501©3 nonprofit advocacy agency providing training and healthcare services to farmworker populations.
 A formal awards ceremony was held via Zoom on December 1, 2020.